Anybody looking for the slides from this session, please click here

 Monday, June 17, 2019

-Five broad instructional strategies are emphasized in the tri-focus framework proposed by Siegel-Causey and Bashinski (1997): enhancing (partner) sensitivity, utilizing routines, increasing communication opportunities, modifying the communication environment, and augmenting input.
+Five broad instructional strategies are emphasized in the trifocus framework as synthesized by Bruce and Bashinski (2017): enhancing (partner) sensitivity, utilizing routines, increasing communication opportunities, modifying the communication environment, and augmenting input.
 Stories of ourselves are a great context for all 5 of these strategies.

 Enhancing partner sensitivity involves understanding how a learner responds to the world around him/her.
 Visual (and auditory) processing difficulties may result in behaviors that appear defiant or non-functional.
 The term CVI has been used to refer to Cortical Visual Impairments (Roman-Lantzy, 2017, 2018) and Cerebral Visual Impairment (Lueck & Dutton, 2015).
 Both terms refer to visual processing challenges that are the result of brain damage rather than damage to the eyes.
 We use the term CVI when referring to learners of any age who appear to have normal visual structures, but function in ways that point to problems processing their visual world.
 This affects their ability to safely move around the environment, manipulate objects, watch what other people are doing, and even notice facial expressions.
 For those whose brain damage also results in severe physical impairments, it can be difficult to determine how and what they are seeing and hearing.
 Fortunately, a team-based approach can heighten awareness and empathy of those surrounding this person, and result in strategies and experiences that can result in real changes to brain function and systematic improvements in social-linguistic skills.
 Stories of ourselves can be used to build awareness of how a person functions in his/her world.
 During shared reading (Erickson, 2017), partners can be more aware of the visual processing challenges posed by expecting somebody to read facial expressions, look where somebody is pointing, and recognize images on the page.
 Only when we are empathetic and sensitive to the challenges can we make appropriate accommodations.